Category Archives: Württemberg Royals

 Prince Alexander; Photo Credit – Wikipedia

 The marriage of Sophie and Willem was ultimately unsuccessful.
 Willem had numerous extramarital affairs and had numerous illegitimate children.
 Sophie let him know that she thought him inferior to her and unfit to serve as king.
-She was convinced that she could do better ruling the country as regent.
+She was convinced she could do better ruling the country as the regent.
 Sophie tried to divorce her husband, but because of national interests, this was impossible.
 In 1855, an agreement was made that Sophie would have her own quarters at Noordeinde Palace and that she would spend the summers at Huis ten Bosch Palace without her husband.

-Sophie’s diaries and her letters reveal that she was well-read, empathetic, and highly intelligent.
+Sophie’s diaries and letters reveal she was well-read, empathetic, and highly intelligent.
 She corresponded with European scholars and statesmen and maintained close ties with Napoleon III with whom she shared relatives via her father’s sister Catharina, the wife of Jerome Bonaparte.
 She published articles in the prestigious journal “Revue des Deux Mondes”.
 Sophie’s letters to Lady Marian Dora Malet, originally written in English, were edited by Hella Haase and published under the title A Stranger in The Hague in 1989.

 The access to the royal crypt in the foreground; Credit – By Sander van der Wel from Netherlands – Royal grave tomb and the grave of Willem van Oranje, CC BY-SA 2.0, https://commons.wikimedia.org/w/index.php?curid=28146859